 photos: Josh Raymond

-For six hours, the salt-covered body lay below a latex bladder of locally collected rainwater, which dripped onto the forehead.
+For just over six hours, the salt-covered body lay below a latex bladder of locally collected rainwater, which dripped onto the forehead.
 The salt was Murray River salt from Mildura; the bladder also contained water collected in sites from Lake Eyre, through the Murray River and outback Australia, to eastern NSW.

 Water #1 – Descent is an extended study of stillness and thirst; an image of torture, beauty and wastage.

 An edited trace video from Water #1 – Descent will be shown at Australian Experimental Arts Foundation as part of the exhibition ‘Same River Twice’, about the Murray River, from December 2014-February 2015.